e-c-k-e-r/vall-e/docs/models.md

 The inputs are automatically sequenced in a way that a given task requires, and the outputs are handled as per the class that extends the base model.

-While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.
+While the original paper called for a separate AR model and a NAR model, by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.
 * Additionally, you can even train a `NAR-len` model on top of an existing model.

 Later papers for discrete TTS solutions work around the multiple codebook problem by introducing exotic interleaving patterns to work around existing problems.
 For all intents and purposes, these aren't necessary, as the current sequencing of prioritizng the first codebook (RVQ level 0).
 The remaining RVQ levels can be easily deduced from the prior level in parallel.
+* Exotic solutions aren't necessary at all, as the summed embeddings can be good enough to represent the original waveform.
+Output codes can be inferenced in parallel with a wider head, neglecting the need to train separate levels.

 ## The AR (Autoregressive) Model